nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 applying the dilation factor of 1.
 After this process, these pixels are then grouped when they form a connected cluster (each group being an individual CR hit affecting contiguous pixels).
-These CR detections are then sorted using the distance above the exclusion boundary, so they can be displayed in order, starting with the pixels most likely to have been affected by two cosmic rays.
+These CR detections are then sorted using the distance above the detection boundary, so they can be displayed in order, starting with the pixels most likely to have been affected by two cosmic rays.

 For each case, a figure like the one shown below is generated in a file